dinhtta/dinhtta.github.io/index.md

 University of Technology and Design, in the Information System and Technology Design (ISTD) pillar.
 I am interested in performance and security aspects of distributed systems (including blockchains, databases, and cloud-native systems).
 I am a recipient of VLDB 2019's best paper award, and MM'15 best paper runner up award.
-I serve as associate editor of VLDB 2024, and am a regular PC member of SIGMOD, ICDE, SoCC, NDSS.
+I serve as associate editor of VLDB 2024, 2026, and am a regular PC member of SIGMOD, ICDE, SoCC, NDSS.

 ## News
+* I will server as an associate editor for IEEE Transactions on Dependable and Secure Computing (TDSC).
+Please consider submitting your work!
+* I will server as an associate editor (meta reviewer) for VLDB 2026.
+Please consider submitting your work!
+* I will be a publication chair for AsiaCCS 2025.
+See you in Hanoi!
 * I received Distinguished AE award for my service for VLDB 2024.
 * I received [ACM SIGMOD Systems Award (2024)](https://2024.sigmod.org/sigmod_awards.shtm) for contributing to Apache SINGA.
 * I co-chair the first [workshop on verifable database system (VDBS)](https://veridbsys.github.io/), which is colocated with SIGMOD 2023.